 Firstly, what is business compliance?
 Business compliance is an industry term for how well a company follows the laws and regulations governing its business.

 No one started a business to be an employer.
 But as your business grows, you bring people on the journey with you.
 It’s exciting watching dreams become reality but the admin associated with employing people can bring that excitement to a crashing halt.
-Making sure your business is being compliant shouldn’t be hard so we’ve pulled together our top six tips to help your company nail their business compliance:
+Making sure your business is being compliant shouldn’t be hard so we’ve pulled together our top seven tips to help your company nail their business compliance:

 1. Build a collection of business compliant contracts and policies